Soulwave

 Soulwave is a Hungarian indie and folk alternative rock band from Körmend.

 History

 Formation: 2007–2009

-The band was founded in 2007 by singer Máté Fodor and guitarist Ádám Huszár in Körmend.
+The band was founded in 2007 by singer Máté Fodor.
 Their first EP was recorded with Gábor Szeifert on bass and drummer Zsolt Mihály, titled "Butterflies EP".
 The EP was found by Karmatronic, the founder of Karmatronic Records, and afterwards, Soulwave released the band's first single titled Lonely, and was subsequently contracted to prepare another song, which ultimately was not issued.
 Their first video clip was that of their song Lonely.

 First album and troubles: 2010–2012

 In 2010, their first album was released, titled One Night Stand.
 This first shows the rock and roll and blues influence that is an important element in Soulwaves' music.
 The album, however, did not bring a major success, and due to this the band was forced to shorter breaks, which were never officially announced.
 Fodor and Mihály still performed together, but they virtually and temporarily ceased Soulwave as a band.